edwardsintegratedomics/PipelineScripts/README.md

     - Means it must be a Windows machine

 ### 2. Run 02_LOBSTAHS.R
-  - Inputs: .mzxml files from above
+  - Inputs: .mzxml files from above, custom database (optional, see below note)
   - Outputs: LOBSTAHS peaklist .csv file
   - Notes: Must be run twice, once for each polarity mode